 These younger generations have different values and priorities compared to their Boomer and Gen X parents.
 That causes them to view themselves, as investors, and you, as their financial professional, differently.

-So, it’s essential financial planners recognize four trends that my research shows will shape their practices over the next 5-10 years to help them connect with newer generations of clients.
+So, it’s essential planners recognize four financial planning trends that my research shows will shape their practices over the next 5-10 years to help them connect with newer generations of clients.

 People Are Getting Married and Having Children Later

 While it was common just a generation ago for people to marry under age 30, my trend data shows most people now are marrying between 30-35.
 In fact, because many young adults are transitioning to full adulthood at that age, too, they have less interest in long-term savings and investments before that.

 That all presents a new set of challenges for financial planners to get their heads around; but, it’s necessary they do, no matter how difficult that may appear.

 Because those who have children later will take care of them longer, they’ll have less disposable income to invest for retirement and a shorter time horizon to prepare for that life stage.
 The second half of parenting, which came earlier in previous generations, where clients planned for retirement will now get spent taking care of younger children.

 Planning professionals should begin courting clients younger, in their 20s, before they are married with kids and a mortgage.
 That way, you can earn their trust by educating them about what it means to their investing strategy to have children later.
 You can encourage them to invest with financial planners earlier, either before they have children, or shortly afterward, while they’re saving for their kids’ college.